jarleven/CUDA-OpenCV/CUDA102-OpenCV420/ffmpeg.md

-## Some use cases for streaming and recoring files
+## Some use cases for streaming and recording files

 #### Install reboot after installing drivers and installing CUDA
 Procedure for Ubuntu 18.04.5 Desktop<br/>